Best of … cold weather layering tips

 Air is a good insulator so your next layer should be a little looser.
 A long-sleeved cotton or knit shirt will trap the air and keep you warm.
 Turtlenecks from Northstyle work great for protecting necks that outer layers don’t always cover.
 If you think you might be removing this layer, consider a shirt with a zipper or fasteners.

-Pants need to keep you warm while allowing movement, especially in more strenuous outdoor activities.
-Denim or corduroy pants from Orvis work well for walking or hiking, Gore-Tex works better for running.
-If you’re expecting rain, wear waterproof leggings.
-Many come with zippered cuffs to make it easy to pull over boots or open up for ventilation.
+Coats and jackets need to keep you warm while allowing movement, especially in more strenuous outdoor activities.
+Leather and schearling from Schnee’s work well for walking or hiking.
+Many come with zippered cuffs to make it easy to open up for ventilation.
+If you’re expecting rain, add a poncho or choose waterproof outerwear.

 The Company Store